Blog-article-banner

 What is a secured credit card?
 Your tool to build credit

 Whether you're trying to rebuild your bad credit or wanting to open your first credit account, a secured credit card can help.
 As long as you use it correctly, that is!
-This article explores everything you need to know about secured credit cards – how the deposit works, pros and cons, how to apply, alternatives, and more.
+This article explores everything you need to know about secured credit cards—how the deposit works, pros and cons, how to apply, secured card alternatives, and more.

 What is a Secured Credit Card?

-This means that unlike a traditional credit card, your line of credit is being backed with your own money – not a debt.
-The money is used as security in case you were to default on your payments in the future (hence the term “secured” credit card!)
+This means that unlike a traditional credit card, your credit line is being backed with funds that you’ve already deposited into the account.
+The money is then used as security in case you were to default on your payments in the future (hence the term “secured” credit card).
+Depending on the card, there may also be fees, interest rates, and required security deposits involved.

 Secured vs Prepaid vs Debit Cards